Harlowton, Montana: Arts and culture

 Harlowton has two museums, the Upper Musselshell Museum and Harlowton Milwaukee Depot Museum.
 The Upper Musselshell Museum was founded in 1984 by the Victor Fischer family.
 It occupies two historic buildings and is filled with rotating displays of the Upper Musselshell's history and paleontology.
 The Museum centerpiece is a full-size replica of the Avaceratops lammersi dinosaur, the first dinosaur found of its kind.
 The Upper Musselshell Museum is located along Montana's 'Dinosaur Trail' and is open from May until September.

 The Milwaukee Depot Museum train depot was built in 1908, it was a "Standard Class A Passenger Station", one of several standardized depot plans used by the Milwaukee Road.
 The passenger Service was discontinued in 1961, and the depot and yards were abandoned by the Milwaukee in 1980.
 The depot was restored as a Milwaukee Railroad museum.
 Displays focus on the history of the town which includes a rich train history.

 Harlowton Public Library serves the area.

 The Rodeo, Wheatland County Youth Fair, and Harlowton Kiwanis Show are annual events that take place in Harlowton.
 Within 100 miles are the Nez Perce National Historic Trail, Charles M. Bair Museum, and Showdown Ski Area.

 Parks and recreation

 The Lewis and Clark National Forest offers plenty of acreage for recreational activities; camping, sightseeing, hunting, OHV riding, snowmobiling, etc. Fishing access sites are located along the Musselshell River or at nearby Deadman's Basin or Martinsdale Reservoir.

 There are three parks located within Harlowton: Chief Joseph Park, Deer Park, and Fischer Park.
 The old Milwaukee Railroad trackbed has been converted into the “Smoking Boomer” trail.
 Of special interest are the pioneer bronze sculpture (entitled And They Called the Land Montana) and the Veteran's Honor Wall located in front of the Wheatland County Court House.

+Government

+Harlowton has a mayor and town council.
+The council has three wards, each with two council members.
+Jack Runner won the November 2025 election for mayor.

 Education

 Harlowton Public Schools educates students from kindergarten through 12th grade.
 School District 16 includes the Hillcrest Elementary (K-6) and Harlowton High School (7-12).
 Harlowton High School's team name is the Engineers.

+In 2023, Harlowton joined with Judith Gap and Ryegate to co-op for high school sports.